-1. Drive on the Left Side of the Road
+1. Drive On the Left Side of the Road

 Unlike most of the world, Fiji is a left drive system similar to the UK, Australia and New Zealand.
-This stems from its British colony history and remains probably the most obvious sign of British colonisation today (aside from union jack on the flag).
+This stems from its British colony history and remains probably the most obvious sign of British colonisation today (aside from the union jack on the flag).
 Long story short, make sure to stick to the left side of the road.
 Don’t worry, you’ll quickly get used to this way of driving.